Steveb175/Brewery-Finder/README.md

 ## User Story

-I want to be able to see local theaters near me by entering my zipcode, I Also want to see a poster of the movie, while also seeing what the review score for the movie was.
-There should also be a brief description of the movie to go along with it.
+I want to be able to see breweries near me by entering my city name,.
+I also want to see the name of the brewery, the phone number, and the address.
+I also want to see what the weather is so that I can determine if I want to go out that day.

 ## Acceptance Criteria

 The Project is finished after the following:

-1. A use-able API is found that will allow the developers to use it to find nearby movies through a zipcode.
+1. A use-able API is found that will allow the developers to use it to find nearby breweries through a cityname.
-2. The a hard codded layout of pages 1 and 2 are made.
-(Chris is on page one, Ash is on page 2)
+2. A basic HTML with a header, a search bar with a button, and footer.
+3. The content of each specific breweries should display onscreen.
+4. The weather should show up on the top right of the screen.
+5. The content that is displayed from the Javascript/API's, should be look orderly and have a range of differing colors and styles.